Xbox Series S: Price, release date, specs and details

 A deep-dive into the Xbox Series X specifications reveals a console that's as powerful as the highest-end PCs you can buy.
 It comes fully equipped with a 4K Blu-ray disc drive and will have no problems playing any game thrown at it over the next five to seven years.

-Xbox Series S release date expectations
+Was the Xbox Series S leaked?

 Top image: Credit to Reddit user jiveduder